 2.1x

 Morden Mount Primary School delivers a Good education with solid academic outcomes and a notably inclusive, supportive atmosphere.
-Pupils achieve above national averages at Key Stage 2, with 70% reaching expected standards in reading, writing and maths combined and strong science results.
+In the 2025 Key Stage 2 dataset, 80% reached expected standards in reading, writing and maths combined, 10% reached the higher standard, and 90% met expected standards in science.
 The school's commitment to diversity, enrichment opportunities such as theatre partnerships and African drumming, and effective pastoral care create a learning environment where children feel valued and safe.
 Leadership under Mr Stephen Harris has maintained consistency and high expectations, earning positive feedback from Ofsted across all categories.

-However, families should be realistic about admissions.
-With over two applications for every place and a catchment extending to 2.67 miles, securing a Reception place is highly competitive.
-The school's position in the lower performance tier nationally (ranked 10,120th) reflects results that, while above national averages, lag behind higher-performing primaries in Greenwich and London.
+However, families should be realistic about admissions and check current Greenwich data before relying on historic application or distance patterns.
+The school currently ranks 3,103rd nationally for primary overall performance and 1,871st for primary academic performance, reflecting solid results while still trailing some higher-performing primaries in Greenwich and London.
 Ofsted noted that some curriculum areas need clearer learning progressions and that SEND target-sharing could improve.
-For families prioritising diversity, community integration, and a nurturing environment over selective exam results, Morden Mount offers a well-rounded primary education with genuine care for every child.
+For families prioritising diversity, community integration, and a supportive atmosphere over selective exam results, Morden Mount offers a well-rounded primary education with genuine care for every child.

-Morden Mount suits families seeking an inclusive, community-focused primary school with enriching extracurricular opportunities and above-average academic outcomes.
+Morden Mount suits families seeking an inclusive, community-focused primary school with enriching extracurricular opportunities and solid academic outcomes.
 Its location serving the Greenwich-Lewisham border, integration with Quaggy Children's Centre, and emphasis on valuing difference make it particularly appealing to families who want their children to learn in a diverse, supportive setting.
-Prospective parents should visit on a Thursday morning open day to experience the atmosphere firsthand and assess whether the school's strengths align with their priorities.
-Given the competitive admissions, consider it alongside other local primaries and ensure you understand the Royal Borough of Greenwich's application process and timelines.
+Prospective parents should check current open-day arrangements, visit where possible, and assess whether the school's strengths align with their priorities.
+Given that current admissions competitiveness figures are not included in the fact pack, consider it alongside other local primaries and ensure you understand the Royal Borough of Greenwich's application process and timelines.

 Yes, Morden Mount Primary School is rated Good by Ofsted (October 2023) across all categories.
-Pupils achieve above national averages at Key Stage 2, with 70% reaching expected standards in reading, writing and maths compared to 62% nationally.
+In the 2025 Key Stage 2 dataset, 80% of pupils reached expected standards in reading, writing and maths combined, with 10% achieving the higher standard.
 The school excels in creating an inclusive, respectful environment where pupils feel safe and happy, with strong pastoral care and enriching curriculum opportunities including theatre partnerships and musical performances.

-For Reception entry, apply through the Royal Borough of Greenwich during the autumn term for the following September start.
-The school recommends attending Thursday morning open days (10:00–10:30) in October and November to visit.
-Notify the school office at info@mordenmount.greenwich.sch.uk once you've submitted your application.
-For nursery places (from the term after your child turns three), complete an application form from the school office and email it to the school.
+For Reception entry, apply through the Royal Borough of Greenwich.
+For September 2027 entry, the available timetable records a 15 January 2027 application deadline and 16 April 2027 offer day, using the national default where the Greenwich 2027/28 scheme still needs confirmation.
+Check the school website for current open-day arrangements and notify the school office at info@mordenmount.greenwich.sch.uk once you've submitted your application.
+For nursery places, complete an application form from the school office and email it to the school.
 In-year admissions for other year groups are also managed by Greenwich; apply via their website.

 Ofsted highlights Morden Mount's high ambitions for all pupils, inclusive community values, and mature understanding of diversity.
 Teachers use strong subject knowledge to extend thinking, and pupils focus well on learning due to high behavioural expectations.
 Enrichment opportunities such as the Year 5 Shakespeare production with a local theatre company, African drumming, and musical performances enhance the curriculum.
 Early reading and phonics teaching are effective from Reception, and pupils feel safe with trusted adult support.

 Yes, Morden Mount offers nursery provision for children from the term after their third birthday, subject to availability.
-Nursery places are part-time and use the same priority criteria as Reception admissions (siblings, then distance-based).
-Apply directly to the school by completing an application form and emailing it to info@mordenmount.greenwich.sch.uk.
+Apply directly to the school by completing an application form and emailing it to info@mordenmount.greenwich.sch.uk, and confirm the current nursery priority criteria with the school.
 The school also hosts Quaggy Children's Centre on site, providing integrated early education, childcare, and family support services for local families.

 Get in touch with the school directly